nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Find items in the inventory.
 Note that display must be in inventory mode (see `list`).

-Format: `find [ n/{name}... | id/{id}... ]`
+Format: `find [ n/{name}... | id/{id}... | t/{tag}]`

-Searching by 1 or more names, or 1 or more ids is supported.
-However, searching by names and ids simultaneously is not supported.
+Searching by 1 or more names, or 1 or more ids, or 1 or more tags is supported.
+However, searching by multiple tags simultaneously is not supported.

 Examples: